 Lanka general election: Counting begins, Rajapaksa clan eyes landslide win

+The counting procedure too would be subject to COVID-19 guidelines, he said.
+Deshapriya said that the counting will happen in three stages -- the first was to count the total number of votes in each box.
+The number of votes polled by each party/group would be counted in the next stage and the final count would be the counting of preference votes -- or individual votes marked against the candidate numbers.

+Every voter was allowed to mark votes against three candidates of the same party they had voted for.
+"We hope that the first result could be issued by 3.30 PM.
+We aim for 2.30 PM but to avoid being blamed later, I would say 3.30 PM," Deshapriya said.

-The results would be announced by Thursday evening, Deshapriya said.
-President Gotabaya voted in his Colombo suburb polling station while his elder brother and the prime ministerial aspirant Mahinda voted in his home constituency in the southern district of Hambantota.
+The election held under the proportional representation system would elect 225 members – 196 of them from 22 electoral districts and 29 based on the cumulative votes polled by each party/group.
+On Wednesday, President Gotabaya voted in his Colombo suburb polling station while his elder brother and the prime ministerial aspirant Mahinda voted in his home constituency in the southern district of Hambantota.

 "We are hopeful of winning two-thirds support," Mahinda, 74, told reporters after voting.
 He said his younger brother Gotabaya's election as president was endorsed by 6.9 million voters last December and that he was hopeful of securing the same support.